 It does have a gap between the burners and the griddle top which allows a lot of cooking heat to be lost.
 There are wind guards available for Blackstone and other brands, but most companies are starting to design with wind resistance in mind, saving fuel and cooking temperature.

 After putting the Victory griddle through rounds of cooking tests, I can confidently recommend this to both the novice and experienced flat-top connoisseur.

 If you’re looking for a full-featured, high-performing griddle at a reasonable price point, then the Victory 4-burner griddle should be considered.

 Read our full Traeger Flatrock review.

 After focussing on wood pellet-fired grills for decades, Traeger finally branched out with a gas griddle.

 Like everything Traeger makes, the Flatrock isn’t cheap.
-When we first saw the price we thought it was going to be a total rip-off.
+When we first saw the price, we thought it would be a total rip-off.
 But after testing the griddle out and experiencing some of the clever design choices and premium build quality we can say that the price is mostly justified.

 The cooktop is made out of carbon steel, and measuring 33 by 18 inches is more than large enough to cook for a big family.

 Thanks to three horseshoe burners you get incredibly even temperatures across the entire cooktop.
 I’ve tested a lot of griddles and never used a griddle that didn’t have hot and cold spots.

 If you need to move the griddle around, you’ll appreciate the quality 360 degree lockable caster wheels.